 Faith and philanthropy are key tenets in Coach Meyer’s life and have contributed to his successes on and off the field.
 Urban’s first book, the New York Times bestseller, Above The Line: Lessons in Leadership and Life From a Championship Season, gives readers the wisdom and inspiration for taking control and turning setbacks into victories.
 Joining the fight against cancer, Meyer and his wife, Shelley, founded the Urban and Shelley Meyer Fund for Cancer Research in 2012, which is a general cancer research support fund dedicated to advancing cancer research for all cancers.
 The fund helps recruit experts in the field of cancer research to Ohio State University’s Comprehensive Cancer Center.

-In 2019, following a storied coaching career, Meyer joined FOX as college football studio analyst, appearing on the network’s Big Noon college football pregame show.
+In 2019, Meyer joined FOX as college football studio analyst, appearing on the network’s Big Noon college football pregame show.